KiandaBPM/docs/content/docs/platform/controls/input/user-picker.md

 - **Title** - The Title of the field, in this case 'Manager'.

-- **Show title** - If this is selected, the User picker field will be shown in the form.
+- **Show title** - If this is selected, the User picker field title will be shown in the form.

 - **Required** - If this is selected, the User picker field will be a mandatory field that users must complete (denoted by a red asterix next to the field title).